 ANTON: After my bad experiences in the final couple of years at DC (having a terrible boss), and another short-term job afterwards at a tech startup where I did my first social media community management work (but also had horrible bosses that just didn’t know what they were doing), I decided I just didn’t want to work for anyone else for a long while. 🤣

 So that’s how I ended up in web design — where I could choose who I work with, and basically be my own boss.
 I had always had interest in all types of design, and had collaborated with graphic designers a lot at DC, instructing them what I wanted.
 But the idea of web design (which was more flexible and constantly evolving) really appealed to me.
 I took some courses but mostly self-taught myself, and started with making websites for friends and organizations that I was a part of, and it grew from there.
 The majority of the work I have gotten is by word-of-mouth, or me offering my services to people who I see desperately need a website.
-I have never advertised.
+I have never needed to advertise.

 After doing it for years, I’ve really grown to love the flexibility of being able to work anywhere, and (mostly) on my own schedule.
 I can accept (or decline) new projects as I see fit, and it’s been wonderful having that kind of freedom.
 I honestly don’t know if I could ever go back to a a regular 9-to-5 “office job” again.
 (It’s been a dozen years since leaving DC!).